The Student's Journey

-*Although every effort is made to support students in securing a paid work placement, students must receive an offer of employment to complete the certificate.
-The Department of Management cannot guarantee that students will secure a paid work placement.
+Students receive specialized coaching to support them in securing a paid work internship.
+Students must apply to opportunities and must receive an offer of employment to complete the certificate.
+The Department of Management cannot guarantee that students will secure a paid work internship.

 Certificate Program Requirements

 Second Year: MGT231H5, MGT262H5; 15 Professional Skills Development Program

 points (must include Career Investment Planning Session, Momentum: Excel Workshop,

 Resume Critique, and Mock Interview)

 Third Year: MGT300H5 (previously MGT200H5); Workplace Preparation Workshop; Work-Integrated Learning

 Experience (4-month internship in Summer term); online workplace modules;